GAAP vs IFRS: What Are the Differences?

 By Susan Guillory.
-December 16, 2024 · 8 minute read
+June 30, 2025 · 10 minute read

-This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.
+This content may include information about products, features, and/or services that may only be available through SoFi's affiliates and is intended to be educational in nature.

 GAAP (generally accepted accounting principles) is a set of standards that publicly traded businesses in the U.S. must follow when reporting financial information.
 IFRS (International Financial Reporting Standards), on the other hand, is the accounting standard used in the European Union and other countries around the world.

-Both GAAP and IFRS are designed to maintain transparency and consistency in the financial world and make it easier for investors, creditors, and business managers to make informed financial decisions.
+Both GAAP and IFRS are designed to maintain transparency and consistency in financial documentation and make it easier for investors, creditors, and business managers to make informed financial decisions.
 While the two systems share similar goals and features, they use different methodology.
 Here’s what you need to know about U.S. GAAP vs. IFRS.

 Key Points